MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

 ### Source

-  We obtained our data from the original paper using random forest (2014) [here](https://www.vision.ee.ethz.ch/datasets_extra/food-101/).
+  We obtained our data from the [original paper](https://www.vision.ee.ethz.ch/datasets_extra/food-101/) using random forest (2014).

 ```
 @inproceedings{bossard14,